mithunkumarc/revision/java/Strings.md

         fiels/instance variables private
         no setter method, allow constructor initailization at the time of creating object

+#### string pool :

+        Java realizes that many strings repeat in the program and solves this issue by reusing common ones.
+        The string pool, also known as the intern pool, is a location in the Java virtual machine (JVM) that collects all these strings.

+        The string pool contains literal values that appear in your program When you use
+                String s = "Hello";
+                String s2= "Hello";
+                you get the same copy for both s and s2.

+        However, when you do
+                String s = new String("Hello");
+                String s2 = new String("Hello")
+                you have different copies for s and s2 in the heap.

+#### why strings are immutable

+        strings are reused in same application,
+        if strings are mutable, changing at one place will affect other places too.

+#### strings can be read character by character using index, 0 based index

+#### methods

+#### new methods in java 9/11/new versions

 class, immutable, equals vs ==